 San Pancho is becoming more popular in recent years as nearby Sayulita becomes more overcrowded, so get there soon to enjoy it as it is.

 Planning a trip to Puerto Vallarta?
-Check out these posts!
+Check out these other day trips!